JKSquires/gba-multiboot-in-arm/README.md

 ### Method 2: mGBA

 Step one in this method is optional, but highly recommended. **If step one is skipped, the client program will be loaded on the client window but not will not run** (the Nintendo logo will be garbled).
-1. *Optional.* build the program, and follow step one in the build instructions.
+1. *Optional.* Build the program, and follow step one in the build instructions.
 2. Run [mGBA](https://mgba.io/) with the GBA BIOS (you will have to source this yourself).
 This can be done with the following command:
 ```sh
 mgba -b <path to GBA BIOS binary>